 Robert C. Harding

-Robert C. Harding is Associate Professor and Department Head of Political Science at Valdosta State University in Georgia, USA.
+Robert C. Harding is Professor of Political Science and Coordinator of International Studies at Valdosta State University in Georgia, USA.
 Dr. Harding holds a Ph.D. and M.A. in International Studies from the University of Miami (Florida, USA) as well as an M.A. in Spanish from the University of Louisville (Kentucky, USA).
 He is a specialist in Latin American politics, space policy, and global security.
-Dr. Harding is the author of four books, including two on Panama, as well as many articles on various aspects of Latin American politics and development.
-He has been an invited presenter at numerous conferences in the US, Canada, Latin America, and Europe, and he has traveled, studied, and researched in over twenty countries in Latin America and Europe, including two extended periods in Cuba.
+Dr. Harding is the author of four books, including two on Panama, multiple book chapters, as well as many articles on various aspects of Latin American politics and development.
+He has been an invited presenter at numerous conferences in the US, Canada, Latin America, and Europe, and he has traveled, studied, and researched in over thirty countries in Latin America, Europe, Middle East, and Asia, including two extended periods in Cuba.

 Reporters without Borders has published a list of 10 “internet enemies”: countries that actively restrict access to the internet, censor content and pursue and imprison those who upload, contribute and view content which criticises the government.
 There are corresponding articles detailing the legal obstacles for internet users, and the consequences for those who fall foul of the law.
 Cuba is on this list.